-Our federal criminal defense lawyers have a combined 75 years of experience and we are confident that we can help you in your healthcare fraud case.
+Our federal criminal defense lawyers have a combined 75 years of experience, and we are confident that we can help you in your healthcare fraud case.

-Ways a consumer can be charged for federal healthcare fraud are: filing false claims for services and medications; forging bills and/or receipts; altering bills and/or receipts; using someone else's insurance.
+Ways a consumer can be charged for federal healthcare fraud are: filing false claims for services and medications; forging bills and/or receipts; altering bills and/or receipts; and using someone else's insurance.

-Right now health care fraud is running rampant and the authorities are on top of it.
+Right now health care fraud is running rampant, and the authorities are on top of it.
 They're arresting doctors, lawyers, patients — they're arresting anybody who they deem is cheating the government out of money related to health care benefits.

 Seeking a Lesser Charge or Case Dismissal

 So, the first thing that I've learned in doing a lot of health care fraud cases — and I've been doing this for twenty-five years — is that usually when it comes to a health care fraud case in Los Angeles, there's more than meets the eye.
 In other words, the authorities don't always have all of the right information.

 Sometimes they have too little information and they don't realize what's really going on and it's my job as a criminal defense attorney to point that out to the prosecutors, who are the lawyers like me on the other side of a health care fraud case, or it's my job to litigate the case, do damage to the prosecution's case and either get the case dismissed or get it mitigated down to something lesser.
 It really just depends on the facts and circumstances surrounding the case.